 But things have changed.
 The Gull River Whitewater Preserve was in trouble.

 Due to major floods in 2014, 2016 and now 2017, the river has significant movement of boulders, disintegration of eddy walls, and hazardous rocks into mid-river.
 With the high volume of users in recent years, there is also the expected erosion of canoe/kayak “put-ins” and “takeout” paths.

 A comprehensive application for work permits was submitted to the OMNRF for river and shoreline work over a 3 year period.
 Starting in 2018, it will be focused on paddler high use areas and safety issues.

-Overall the project will cost an estimated $55,000.
+Overall the project will cost has an revised estimate of $45,000.
 Whitewater Ontario raised $18,000 from WO membership fees, contracts with partners, and camping fees.
-Private donors from the paddling community raised $13,000.
+Private donors from the paddling community raised $18,000.
 Grants and funding sources are being explored, but are limited.
-We have raised $31,000 in cash and donations in kind.
+We have raised $40,000 in WO reserves and donations in kind.

-That leaves the project in need of $24,000.
-The river needs your help.
+That leaves the project in need of $5,000.
+The river still needs your help.

 If you can donate $25 or 100, or have a source of funding, it all makes a difference.
 Give us a call or email.
 Or go direct and click here for the National Sport Trust Fund donation path that generates a charitable receipt.